matthewjwhite/ansibank/README.md

 # TODO

 * Running queries against your SQLite DB directly isn't too helpful.
 The plan is to add commands to list your playbook runs and pick a particular one to view.
-Hopefully with a nifty TUI.
 * Currently, playbook runs are identified by the playbook path (realpathed).
 If you move your playbook to a different location, it would be helpful to be able to reflect that in the database.
 The thought is to provide a `move` command here.
-* The Ansibank DB is created in the directory from where you run `ansibank`.
+* The Ansibank DB is created in the directory from where you run `ansibank`, with the name `ansibank-db`.
   Making this configurable would be nice.